-- Your chair will resist turning downhill on a side slope.

-- It will be easier to go over obstacles.

-- It will be easier to perform wheelies.
+- Your chair will be easier to push because there is less weight on the front wheels. - Your chair will resist turning downhill on a side slope. - It will be easier to go over obstacles. - It will be easier to perform wheelies.